Update: Apple confirmed its plan to sell ads in Apple Maps when it announced the upcoming launch of Apple Business on Tuesday.

 The new Apple Maps ad system will most likely look like Google Maps’ advertising model, Bloomberg reported.
 Retailers and brands will be able to bid for ad placement tied to specific search queries within the app.
 For example, an Italian restaurant could bid on the search term “Italian food.”
 And if it wins the auction, its listing would appear at the top of results when a user searches for that type of food nearby.

-Ads are expected to begin appearing inside Maps as early as this summer, across iPhone and other Apple devices and on the web.
+Ads likely will begin appearing inside Maps as early as this summer, across iPhone and other Apple devices and on the web.
 Apple declined to comment on the plans.

 Why this matters for Apple’s business

 Apple’s services division already generates more than $100 billion annually and now accounts for more than a quarter of total company revenue.
 That’s up from less than 10% a decade ago.
-Its dedicated advertising unit, led by veteran executive Todd Teresi under Senior Vice President Eddy Cue, is projected to bring in around $8.5 billion this year, according to Emarketer.
+Projections indicate Apple’s dedicated advertising unit, led by veteran executive Todd Teresi under Senior Vice President Eddy Cue, will bring in around $8.5 billion this year, according to Emarketer.

-The company rebranded its advertising effort from Search Ads to Apple Ads last year, signaling growing ambitions in the space.
-New ad slots have already been added within the App Store, and Apple has been working to expand advertising in Apple News and its podcast platform as well.
+The company rebranded its advertising effort from Search Ads to Apple Ads last year, signaling its growing ambitions in the space.
+Apple already added new ad slots within the App Store.
+Plus, the company continues its efforts to expand advertising in Apple News and its podcast platform.

 Apple plans to bring ads to Maps: Challenges ahead